telerik/blazor-docs/knowledge-base/chart-customize-separate-markers.md

 The marker type is defined per series level, so it is not possible to set different markers for the different data points out of the box.

-To achieve the desired result of marking specific data points as "special", follow these steps:
+To mark specific data points as "special", follow these steps:

 1. Use a Chart type with lines for the first series and provide it with all available data points (for example, [ScatterLine]({%slug components/chart/types/scatterline%})).